hacky1997/voice-based-email-for-blind/README.md

 </details>

 ## Avbin
  * In some system, it requires avbin so keep it as it is.
-Don't delete this.
+Don't delete those exe files.
+ * So install `avbin`.
+I have provided two types of avbin.
+Just install one of them according your architecture.
  * If your system needs this then just uncomment line number 13 & 14 in the code.
  * For more info have a look on this [AVbin](https://github.com/AVbin/AVbin)
  * For download manually [AVbin](http://avbin.github.io/AVbin/Download.html)